lbarasti/dataclass/README.md

 dataclass A{id : String}
 dataclass B{id : String, extra : Int32} < A # => won't compile
 ```
 This is by design.
-Try defining your data classes so that they [inherit from a commmon abstract class](https://stackoverflow.com/a/12706475) instead.
+Try defining your data classes so that they [inherit from a common abstract class](https://stackoverflow.com/a/12706475) instead.

 ## Development